-You start thinking which influencer is better… Who should you pay?
+You start thinking about which influencer is better… Who should you pay?
 How much?
-Who is it worth to collaborate with?
+Who is it worth collaborating with?
 Who is the best out of the options I have?
 Does the number of followers say it all?
 Is an influencer with 1M followers better than one with 400K followers?

 Believe me, I know the pain.
 Everyone struggles with this.

-That’s why we developed the Mango Score to make selecting the best influencers easy!
+That’s why we developed the Mango Score!
+It’ll help you measure influence of potential bloggers and make selecting the best influencers easier than ever!

 How is the Influencer score calculated?

 The Mango Score is a metric to help you assess influencers.
 In other words, Mango Score helps to measure influence.
 It can be from 1 to 100 and takes into account a weighted average of several criteria:

 The number of followers might not be the most important criteria for measuring influence.
 But you still can’t neglect it.